Introduction

 doc

-configurations in the current directory (or the path(s) passed on the command-line) and generates "normal" or "sys" crates for it.
-Alternatively --embed-docs can be passed to prepare source-code for a documentation build by moving all documentation into it.
-For a complete overview of available options, pass --help.
+configurations in the current directory and subdirectories (or the paths passed on the command-line) and generates "normal" or "sys" crates for it.

 GIR format reference